appbaseio/Docs/content/docs/reactivesearch/v3/range/numberbox.md

     -   **method** `String` [optional]
         set method of the API request.
     -   **body** `Object` [optional]
         request body of the API request.
+When body isn't set and method is POST, the request body is set based on the component's configured props.

-    > Overrides the endpoint property defined in ReactiveBase.
+    > - Overrides the endpoint property defined in ReactiveBase.
+    > - If required, use `transformResponse` prop to transform response in component-consumable format.

 -   **dataField** `String`
     DB data field to be mapped with the component's UI view.
 The selected box value creates a database query on this field.
 -   **data** `Object`